juitnow/justus/README.md

 import { date, object } from 'justus'

 const validator = object({
-  foo: date // anything that can be converted to `Date` will be!
+  foo: date, // anything that can be converted to `Date` will be!
 })
 ```